For additional information contact:

 - Court and referring agency staff

 - Student’s family

 Education and Experience:

 All General Education Teachers must be certified by the State Board of Education.
 One year previous work/volunteer experience with kids under the age of 21.
-It is an essential function of the job that staff be capable of participating in physical training activities and be capable of physically restraining the students if and when necessary.
+It is an essential function of the job that staff be capable of participating in physical training activities and be capable of providing safety interventions.

 Regular business hours and as needed.